and a purebred Siberian husky.

 From the calm and easygoing greyhound to the mild-mannered pug, aggression can happen.
 Genes from both parents play a big role in a dog’s health and temperament, disposition, and aggression.

 A dog’s upbringing and training are other keys to determining part of its temperament as well.
 Improperly trained breeds and dogs who have been adopted, coming from homes where they have been mistreated or abused also plays an important role in the determination of a dog’s behavior.

 Are Siberian huskies aggressive?
 No, not generally so.
-The Siberian husky is not a breed known to show aggression or to attack.
+The Siberian husky is not a breed known to show aggression or attack.
 They are one of the least aggressive breeds and are very affectionate, loyal, and very socially friendly.

 They can be independent and stubborn, so they do need a strong owner to lead them and show them who’s in charge and also who owns the title of pack leader.

-Four breeds that are considered the most aggressive are the American pit bull terrier.
+The four breeds that are considered the most aggressive are the American pit bull terrier.
 The bullmastiff, the Rottweiler, and the German shepherd.
 Yes, half of the Gerberian shepsky can show aggressive tendencies, due to their guarding and protective nature for their family.

-Crossbreeding will blend some differing traits in each and create an all-around larger than life personality filled with intelligence and a fun-loving good-natured way
+Crossbreeding will blend some differing traits in each and create an all-around larger-than-life personality filled with intelligence and a fun-loving good-natured way

 No matter the breed, training any dog is essential and requires patience, consistency, and the attitude that you are the leader of the pack.
 In this way, you will raise a well-mannered and obedient German shepherd husky mix free of aggression.